 The appropriate College Dean shall have the authority to make decisions regarding a student's status in matters of academic progression/promotion, suspension, student conduct, dismissal, and graduation.
-Dean's decisions on the imposition of academic probation and the associated terms/conditions of such probation are not appealable under this policy.
+Dean's decisions related to grades or to the imposition of academic probation and the associated terms/conditions of such probation are not appealable under this policy.
 Appeal decisions will be based on input from appropriate sources that may include the following: individual instructors, faculty, and appropriate committees.

-Within five (5) working days following written notification to the student of the action of the respective College Dean, the student may appeal the decision in writing to Provost/COO.
+Within five (5) working days following written notification to the student of the action of the respective College Dean, the student may appeal the decision in writing to SVP/Provost.
 Appeals must be written by the student making the appeal; submissions from other persons (e.g. parents, attorneys) will not be accepted or considered.
 The appeal request must be accompanied by a narrative explaining the basis for the appeal.
 The narrative should fully explain the student's situation and substantiate the reason(s) for advocating a reversal of the prior decision of the College Dean.
 An appeal is not a re-hearing of the matter but a limited review of the original process and decision.
 Appeals are only permitted in three situations:

 - 1. Bias; - 2.
 The appearance of new, material and documentable evidence that was not available at the time of the College Dean's decision and that would likely alter the outcome; - a.
-Note: Information would be considered "new" if it were discovered after the Dean's decision.
-Information available to the student but not provided during the hearing and/or Dean's decision-making process is not considered "new". - 3.
+Note: Information available to the student but not provided during the hearing and/or Dean's decision-making process is not considered "new". - 3.
 Procedural error that unfairly affected the decision-making process.

 Failure to appeal or comply with the appeal procedures will render the original decision final.
-In the event of extenuating circumstances, an extension of time may be requested by submitting a written request to the Provost/COO stating good reasons for the request of additional time to file the request for appeal.
+In the event of extenuating circumstances, an extension of time may be requested by submitting a written request to the SVP/Provost stating good reasons for the request of additional time to file the request for appeal.

-Upon receipt of the request for appeal, the Provost/COO shall review the case and, within ten (10) working days, shall issue a decision in writing to the student.
-The Provost/COO may do one of the following:
+Upon receipt of the request for appeal, the SVP/Provost shall review the case and, within ten (10) working days, shall issue a decision in writing to the student.
+The SVP/Provost may do one of the following: